polo2ro/jurassic/README.md

 });
 ```

+The period can contain other properties such as icalendar properties

 Era.removePeriod
 ----------------
 Remove a periods from era using dates only, if a period with the same dates exists in era, il will be removed.